 The Sistine Chapel – or Cappella Sistina in Italian - is a sight to behold for the five million people a year that visit.
 Each time I lead a tour there, its beauty always overwhelms my guests.
-However, it is as fascinating as it is stunning.
+However, beyond the pictures, it is as fascinating as it is stunning.
 Here’s 15 facts about the Sistine Chapel that demonstrate just how incredible it is – as a building, and a story:

 1 The Sistine Chapel is most famous for Michelangelo’s frescoes.

 However, there are other works of art inside the chapel that are just as beautiful.
 For instance, Botticelli was at work in the Sistine Chapel before Michelangelo.
 He created two striking frescoes along the walls telling the story of Christ and Moses.

 Botticelli’s Temptations of Christ – one of the artworks adorning the walls of the Sistine Chapel (Commons Wikipedia)

 2 Incredibly – Michelangelo was not keen to take on the commission to paint the ceiling of the Sistine Chapel, and even when he did accept it, he was full of self-doubt.

 It’s quite extraordinary to imagine this – given how the frescoes are now considered one of the world’s greatest masterpieces.
 Scholars believe that he thought himself a good sculptor, but not a good enough painter.
 He took it on because it was a commission from the Pope and it was unheard of to refuse such a request.

 3 At one stage, Michelangelo thought that the commission was a trap.

 He became convinced that because he couldn’t refuse, that it was in fact a set-up by his rivals, whom he thought might be keen to see him fail.